 A: Well, you can have failure

-A: It couldn’t possibly happen by chance--that you can definitely say, because, like this number 10 to 100th power.
+A: It couldn’t possibly happen by chance – that you can definitely say, because, like this number 10100.
 That’s a very big number.
-A billion is 10 to the 9th power, so a billion billion is 10 to the 18th, and a billion billion billion is 10 to the 27th.
-So keep going until you get up to 10 to the 100th.
+A billion is 109, so a billion billion is 1018, and a billion billion billion is 1027.
+So keep going until you get up to 10100.
 That’s so long that it makes a billion years just like nothing.
 If a billion years is a long time, so think about billion billion years.
-Anyway the big bang people will say that the universe has only existed only for 20 billion years, so that’s nothing compared to a billion billion years.
+Anyway the Big Bang people will say that the universe has only existed only for 20 billion years, so that’s nothing compared to a billion billion years.
 And if you’re talking about putting things together by chance that are of any degree of complexity then you have to have a billion billion billion billion billion years or something.
 In fact, you can do ridiculous calculations such as the following:

 A: Yeah, everything is evolved and you start with nothing.

 Q: And my second point, are we saying there is no such thing as mutations?